luminateaustralia/g-dai/README.md

 | `RESEND_API_KEY` | Resend API key |
 | `RESEND_FROM_EMAIL` | Sender address, e.g. `Two Good Co <hello@twogood.com.au>` |

 Add these to `.dev.vars` locally or as Wrangler secrets in production.
+Used for thank-you emails and Impact (Beta) donor impact report emails.

+Optional: set `NEXT_PUBLIC_APP_URL` so impact report emails link to the correct host (defaults to `http://localhost:3000` in development).

 ### Workers AI